ddev/ddev/docs/content/users/install/ddev-installation.md

         Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;
         iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev_wsl2_docker_inside.ps1'))
         ```
+    3. In *Windows Update Settings* → *Advanced Options* enable *Receive updates for other Microsoft products*.
+You may want to occasionally run `wsl.exe --update` as well.

     Now you can use the "Ubuntu" terminal app or Windows Terminal to access your Ubuntu distro, which has DDEV and Docker working inside it.

     ### WSL2 + Docker Desktop Install Script

     This scripted installation prepares your default WSL2 Ubuntu distro for use with Docker Desktop.
+It is designed to be able to run multiple times without breaking anything.

     You can do these things manually, or you can do most of it with the provided PowerShell (5) script.
     In all cases: